 Guest lectures and mentoring sessions help frame each team's decision making process.
 Fellows are mentored by top industry professionals and experts in fields of universal design, assistive technology, material sciences, or therapy.

-Fabrication, Construction, and Testing Action-able Research Questions
+Teamwork to Fabricate, Construct, and Test Action-able Research Questions

 Program Timeline: Weeks 5，7 and 9